 11. Grand Opening Advertising: $20,000 to $25,000

-- You are required to spend a minimum of $20,000 to $25,000 on your grand opening marketing plan.
-This amount does not include the cost of your discounted price or additional staffing required to successfully open your Salon.
+- You are required to spend between $20,000 and $25,000 on your grand opening marketing plan.
+This amount does not include the cost of your discounted price or additional staffing required to open your Salon.